Kelach/International-Space-Station-API/README.md

 ## Project Objective

 Easily query and modify information on the whereabouts of the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station) using the International Space Station Web API!
 This Flask application supports querying positional, velocity, and locational data about the ISS.
-ISS API serves as an intermediary between the [ISS Trajectory Data Webiste](https://spotthestation.nasa.gov/trajectory_data.cfm) and the end user.
+The ISS API serves as an intermediary between the [ISS Trajectory Data Webiste](https://spotthestation.nasa.gov/trajectory_data.cfm) and the end user.
 The ISS trajectory data set contains an abundance of measuring data about the ISS, and it can be challenging to sift through the data manually to find what you are looking for.
 With this application, you can easily query and parse information regarding the trajectory of the ISS.

 ## Data Set